revel/revel.github.io/manual/tool.md

 #### `revel new [import_path] [skeleton]`

 Creates a few files to get a new Revel application running quickly.

 - Copies files from the [`revel/skeleton`](https://github.com/revel/revel/tree/master/skeleton) directory
 - Skeleton is an optional argument, provided as an alternate skeleton path
+{% highlight sh %}
     revel new bitbucket.org/mycorp/my-app
+{% endhighlight %}
 <a name="run"></a>

 #### `revel run [import_path] [run_mode] [port]`
+{% highlight sh %}
     // run in dev mode
     revel run bitbucket.org/mycorp/my-app

     // run in prod mode on port 9999 revel run bitbucket.org/mycorp/my-app prod 9999
+{% endhighlight %}
 <a name="build"></a>

 #### `revel build [import_path] [target_path]`

-Build the Revel web application named by the given import path.
-This allows it to be deployed and run on a machine that lacks a Go installation.
+- Build the Revel web application named by the given import path.
+- This allows it to be deployed and run on a machine that lacks a Go installation.

+{% highlight sh %}
     revel build github.org/mememe/mega-app /path/to/deploy/mega-app
+{% endhighlight %}

 <div class="alert alert-danger">WARNING: The target path will be completely deleted, if it already exists!</div>

 <a name="package"></a>